-This program is designed to fit the needs of students in two different areas-pure mathematics or applied mathematics.
-To be accepted into this program, a student must have an undergraduate major in mathematics, or course work equivalent to a Central major in mathematics, with a minimum grade point average of 3.0 in upper level mathematics courses.
+This program is designed to fit the needs of students in acturial science, statistics, or related areas.
+To be accepted into this program, a student must have an undergraduate major in mathematics, or course work equivalent to a Central major in mathematics, actuarial science or statistics with a minimum grade point average of 3.0 in upper level mathematics, acturial science, or statistics courses.